 Variables must be defined before they can be accessed by var() or set().
 This function takes keyword arguments lower and upper to define the bounds of the variable (default: -inf to inf).
-The keyword argument types can be used to select the type of the variable (Only Continuous is suported).
+The keyword argument types can be used to select the type of the variable (only Continuous is supported).
+Raises ValueError if a name is already defined.

-has variable(name)
+has\variable(name)